zephyrproject-rtos/net-tools/README.md

 ```

 It is also possible to let the script return and then stop the network
 interface later.
-Is can be done by first creating the interface with
+This can be done by first creating the interface with the
-"start" or "up" command, and then later remove the interface with
+"start" or "up" command, and then later remove the interface with the
 "stop" or "down" command.
 ```
 $ net-setup.sh start